ginstrom/paladin-novel/manuscript/chapter-17.md

 The reluctant paladin was gone, burned away in the fires of battle.
 In his place stood something new—a leader ready to forge a free nation from the ashes of the old world.

 The real war was about to begin.
+And they would land the next blow.